sayo-hs/heftia/README.md

     * Semantics are isolated from the IO monad, meaning that aspects like asynchronous exceptions and threads do not affect the behavior of effects.
     * The constructors of the `Eff` monad are [exposed](https://hackage.haskell.org/package/heftia-0.4.0.0/docs/Control-Monad-Hefty.html#t:Eff), and users can manipulate them directly without any safety concerns.
 Still, the semantics remain intact.
     * These are in contrast to libraries like `effectful` and `eff`, making this library more **Haskell-ish and purely functional**.

-**Heftia should be a good substitute for `mtl`, `polysemy`, `fused-effects`, and `freer-simple`.**
-Additionally, if performance is not a top priority, it should also be a good alternative for `effectful`.
-If performance is particularly important, [`effectful`](https://github.com/haskell-effectful/effectful) would be the best alternative to this library.

 ## Downsides